-2. Does the recommendation letter have to be written by the Principal Investigator?
+2. Does the recommendation letter have to be written by my Principal Investigator?

-No, the recommendation letter can be written by a professional that can attest what makes the student a great candidate and leader for this unique Leadership Training opportunity.
+No, the recommendation letter can be written by a professional that can attest to what makes you a great candidate and leader for this unique Leadership Training opportunity.

 3. Could I submit more than one recommendation letter?

 Yes, more than one recommendation letter can be received for the applicant.
 However, only the first letter received will be included in the application materials for the reviewers.

 4. Does the application form need to be signed by the grad student's PI?